barryceelen/wp-eelknots/README.md

 A variation on Marc Jaquith's excellent [WordPress Skeleton](https://github.com/markjaquith/WordPress-Skeleton).
 Helpful to get a WordPress project bootstrapped quickly.

-Usually I don't have the luxury of having git installed in the server.
+Usually I don't have the luxury of having git installed on the remote server.
 I like to deploy stuff via the [dandelion](https://github.com/scttnlsn/dandelion) gem.
 An example dandelion.yml file is included.

 ## Folder structure